Business Core Curriculum

 |Applied Learning requirement||3|

-Building on this core curriculum, students in each of the seven majors complete specialized courses, detailed below.
+Building on this core curriculum, students in each of the eight majors complete specialized courses, detailed below.
 Except where otherwise noted, a minimum grade of C- is required for credit toward the major.

 |Required Accounting Courses (24 Credits)|